ClaytonFarr/booster-testing-utilities/README.md

 - 🚧 should accept specific parameter(s)
 - 🚧 should perform certain work
 - 🚧 should save specific data to entity(ies)
-- 🚧 may make specific data visible for entity(ies)
+- 🚧 may make specific data visible from entity(ies)

 #### A Command